 I attended advisory board meetings at the mothership (then Macromedia) in San Francisco.

 I started writing books about Flash – the first being a co-author on Macromedia Flash Super Samurai [Pearson Education; Bk&CD-Rom edition (November 16, 2001)].
-To be honest, it was a kick-ass book back in and its still pretty decent.
-After that I helped author/tech-edit/contribute on several more books.
+To be honest, it was a kick-ass book back in and it’s still pretty decent.
+After that, I helped author/tech-edit/contribute to several more books.

 I won international interactive awards, I received a lot of contractual freelance work with influential ad agencies located in downtown Boston, I had several articles published in magazines, as well as tutorial files placed on various training CDs.
 I was recognized by my peers at Flash conferences.
 I have won the Macromedia Site of the Day twice.